LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In single-sensor operation, this automatically jumps to *primary* sensor operation through the *got impulse within 1000ms* branch result.
-The figure \ref{Query_opmode_using_(+cli).png} shows the synchronisation status of the sensor which can be queried via the user interface \ref{communication-interface} using the *opmode* command.
+The figure \ref{Query_opmode_using_(+cli).png} shows the synchronisation status of the sensor which can be queried via the user interface described in chapter \ref{communication-interface} by using the *opmode* command.
 An important aspect of the implementation here is that there is no numbering or sequence of the individual sensors.

 This means that for the subsequent readout of the measurements, it is only important that they are taken at the same interval across all sensors.
-The sensor differentiation takes place later in the (+mrp) \ref{software-readout-framework}-library by using the sensor (+uuid).
+The sensor differentiation takes place later in the (+mrp)-library \ref{software-readout-framework} by using the sensor (+uuid).

 %%Query_opmode_using_(+cli).png%%

 ## Example Sensors

-Two functional sensor platforms are built in order to create a solid test platform for later tests and for the development of the (+mrp) \ref{software-readout-framework}-library with the previously developed sensor concepts.
+Two functional sensor platforms are built in order to create a solid test platform for later tests and for the development of the (+mrp)-library \ref{software-readout-framework} with the previously developed sensor concepts.

 %%Build_sensors_with_different_capabilities.csv%%